PTSD and Anxiety: Narrowing Your Window of Time

-For example; if you have work responsibilities or have tasks that must be done, and you feel overwhelmed by these requirements, or how to approach them – instead of projecting too big an event far into the future, see what you can do this week.
-What is within your scope of ability.
-If that is still too much, try reducing it to just today.
-What realistically, can I do today?
-And if today is too much – what can you oversee and do in the next few hours.
+For example, if you have work responsibilities or have tasks that must be done and you feel overwhelmed by these requirements or how to approach them, instead of projecting too big an event far into the future, see what you can do this week.
+What is within your scope of ability?
+If that is still too much time to manage, try reducing it to just today.
+What, realistically, can you do today?
+If today is too much, what can you oversee and do in the next few hours?

 The future and your available energy can look after itself when the right time arrives.
-Rather than beating yourself up over what you are not doing, check with yourself how wide you can keep your window of time-related to your capacity and energy.
+Rather than beating yourself up over what you are not doing, check with yourself regarding how wide you can keep your window of time in relation to your capacity and energy.
 Then take it from there.

 Experiment with this!